-6.30 PCFB is established under PMCO to provide compensation to persons suffering from pneumoconiosis and/or mesothelioma.
+6.30 PCFB is established under PMCO to provide compensation to persons suffering from pneumoconiosis and/or mesothelioma or family members of persons died of the diseases.
 PCFB is financed by a levy collected from the construction and quarrying industries.
 Under PMCO, LD is responsible for determining whether an applicant is entitled to compensation.
-As at the end of 2014, 1 633 eligible persons were receiving compensation in the form of monthly payments from PCFB.
-In the year, PCFB made a total compensation payment of \$150 million.
+As at the end of 2016, 1 543 eligible persons were receiving compensation in the form of monthly payments from PCFB.
+In the year, PCFB made a total compensation payment of \$192 million.